-briztreadley is a website about cycling in Brisbane, south-east Queensland, maybe even as far afield as northern NSW.
+briztreadley is a website and a podcast about cycling in Brisbane, south-east Queensland, maybe even as far afield as northern NSW.

 It’s a place for me to tell stories of why I ride, and why riding is good, and to listen to other people’s stories.

 Jean Bobet was a pro racer in Europe in the 1950s.
 He rode in teams with his much more famous brother Louison Bobet, the first man to win three Tours de France in a row.
 Jean Bobet released a memoir of his racing days and his relationship with Louison, titled ‘Tomorrow We Ride’.

 The title gives a hint of how cycling can be at the same time all about routine, the mundane and the banal, and yet still be fulfilling, life-affirming and just a whole lot of fun.

 ‘Tomorrow We Ride’ refers to the Bobet brothers going for a ride together every Sunday (when possible) for their whole adult lives.
 There is partnership, companionship, tradition, affection, brotherliness, mateship, friendship.